Easy Weekend Projects to Increase the Value of Your Home

 Fiberglass Entry Door Replacement

-On the list of upscale remodeling projects, a fiberglass entry door replacement recouped 85 percent of the cost.
+On the list of upscale remodeling projects, a fiberglass entry door replacement is a sleek option to give your home’s curb appeal a boost.

 Smart Home Technology